Vyral/greg-harrelson-recruiting/_posts/2019-06-13-drive-eyes-to-your-listings-in-3-simple-steps.md

 ---
 layout: post
-title: Drive Eyes to Your Listings in Three Simple Steps
+title: Drive Eyes to Your Listings in 3 Simple Steps
 date: 2019-06-13 00:00:00
 tags:
   - Listing Presentation